-In order to pass on information to others about flowers to others, shorthand descriptions were given.
-These allowed people to pass on information quickly as to where a plant can be found, what it looks like, and if it is edible or poisonous.
+To pass on information to others about flowers to others, shorthand descriptions were given.
+These allowed people to pass on information quickly about where a plant can be found, what it looks like, and if it is edible or poisonous.

-There is no hard and fast rule where flowers get their names from, but in this article I look at some of the ways these beautiful plants get their names.
+There is no hard and fast rule where flowers get their names from, but in this article, I look at some of how these beautiful plants get their names.

 Many of the plant names we now know come from ancient history and civilizations.
-Many go back to Graeco-Roman times, but almost all of the Latin names unsuprisingly come from Latin or Greek.
+Many go back to Graeco-Roman times, but almost all scientific names unsurprisingly come from Latin or Greek.

-Although most plants follow the scientific Latin nomenclature, many countries have developed their own name for different species of flowers.
+Although most plants follow the scientific Latin nomenclature, many countries have developed their own names for different flower species.

 The scientific name for the tomato plant, Lycopersicon, comes from Greece.
-Lykos means wolf and persikon means peach, translating to wolf-peach.
-The tomato plant was thought to be poisonous, only being grown for its look, therefore the plant was to be avoided, hence the warning name of wolf-peach.
+Lykos means wolf, and persikon means peach, translating to wolf-peach.
+The tomato plant was thought to be poisonous, only being grown for its look; therefore, the plant was to be avoided, hence wolf-peach’s warning name.

 Another country that has provided many plant names is China.
-The Chinese name for tea is tcha, very similar to char known around the world as tea.
-In Latin the plant species is known as Thea sinensis, meaning tea from China.
+The Chinese name for tea is tcha, very similar to char, known worldwide as tea.
+In Latin, the plant species is known as Thea sinensis, meaning tea from China.

 Not all plants come from historical names, and medicinal plants often are named for their use.
 Botany was taught to students of medicine until the end of the 19th century.
 The connection between botany and medicine can often be found in the naming of plants.